duty9527/SwiftADBTool/README.md

 ## Attribution

-Note: This entire project was completed with Codex vibe code, with no code modifications, and submitted by the repository maintainer.
+Note: This entire project was completed with Codex Vibe coding, with no code modifications, and submitted by the repository maintainer.